pforret/jekyll.forret.com/_posts/2008/2008-10-31-five-tips-for-taking-tango-pictures-in-dark-environments.md

 **#5: underexpose and fix it later**
 [<img  class="alignright" style="float: right;" src="http://farm4.static.flickr.com/3183/2915676443_f3b20b4d5a_m.jpg" alt="f/1.4 - 30mm - ISO 400 - 1 stop underexposure" width="160" height="240" />](http://www.flickr.com/photos/pforret/2915676443/ "Milonga @ Pianofabriek by PeterForret, on Flickr")
-If the 4 tips above still don&#8217;t make your shutter times acceptable, try using exposure compensation (the AV+/- button).
-I sometimes use **a full stop of underexposure** and I correct it in &#8216;post&#8217;.
-I use the [contrast maximisation in Picasa](http://blog.forret.com/2008/03/photography-workflow-with-picasa-flickr/) to stretch the histogram again.
+If the 4 tips above still don't make your shutter times acceptable, try using exposure compensation (the AV+/- button).
+I sometimes use **a full stop of underexposure** and I correct it in &#8216;post'.
+I use the [contrast maximisation in Picasa](/2008/03/photography-workflow-with-picasa-flickr/) to stretch the histogram again.

 Also, in tango venues, there are a lot of spot lights (to make it cosy).
 If I focus on a dark part and then reframe to something that includes some of those lights, they might end up clipping part of the picture.
 When I underexpose, this becomes less of a problem.